DamianSkrzypczak/Remus/README.md

    Please note that miRNA-gene interactions are filtered against accessible chromatin regions in selected tissues, i.e. only miRNAs encoded in accessible parts of the genome will be included.

-5. Download the results as a BED file, Excel file, view it in Genome Browser, or filter your own VCF file with variants.
+5. Download the results as a BED file, Excel file, view it in Genome Browser, or filter your own VCF file with variants (for details, see below).
    Note that the VCF file is filtered in your browser - it is NOT sent or uploaded anywhere.

 ##### VCF filtering

 Remus allows for in-browser filtering of a VCF file using the output BED file with regulatory regions.
 Variants falling into the regions are selected and returned in a plain text VCF file.
-Input must be provided as sorted plain-text VCF, and filtering large files takes only a few seconds (~5s on 500M VCF).
+The input must be provided as sorted plain-text VCF, and filtering large files takes only a few seconds (~5s on 500M VCF).
 Filtering BGZipped & Tabix'ed files was considerably slower in tests, and although implemented, has been disabled for the time being.

 In-browser filtering means that the variant file does not leave your computer - great feature if you are working with sensitive data.